 When should we let it out and go public with the “S” word when talking to or about someone, or some thing, else?

 Social media has certainly loosed the word, and many others far more personally and professionally damaging, on a world that has become angrier than at any time save perhaps for the announcement of “New Coke”.
-You young’uns in the audience might need to look that up, but it was indeed a turning point in American cultural history and without question was one of the more stupid things any alleged intelligent business has ever pulled.
+Young’uns in the audience might need to look that up, but it was indeed a turning point in American cultural history and without question was one of the more stupid things any alleged intelligent business has ever pulled.

 “Stupid” is making a comeback.
 It’s used on the attack, to stoke the angry fires of confrontation, to belittle someone for their beliefs, and to characterize our current predilection for discussing politics while being mostly uninformed.